JHumphreys89/security_plus/domains/domain_one.md

 ##### Authority

 * To impersonate or imply a positon of authority.
-* Attacker will impersonate someone from a police officer or Help Desk employee to try and spoof you into giving away information.
+* Attacker will impersonate someone such as a police officer or Help Desk employee to try and spoof you into giving away information.

 ##### Intimidation